hujhax/austin-improv-wiki/Shows/A Penny Dreadful.md

 The show was scored with classical music, and used red washes to emphasize murder scenes.
 Washes were preferred over spotlight scenes as per the genre.

 ### Publicity Blurb
-From the show announcement:<blockquote>"Inspired by the tales of Bram Stoker and Edgar Allen Poe, by the British Hammer Studios horror films of the 1960s, and featuring a dash of Scooby Doo, comes an improvised gothic horror tale replete with rich characters, terrible secrets, and all kinds of spooky goings-on."</blockquote>
+From the show announcement:
+> "Inspired by the tales of Bram Stoker and Edgar Allen Poe, by the British Hammer Studios horror films of the 1960s, and featuring a dash of Scooby Doo, comes an improvised gothic horror tale replete with rich characters, terrible secrets, and all kinds of spooky goings-on."

 ## Media
 ### Photos